 If you use one like this, I highly recommend you do some QA or background research on it first!
 I would love it if R had a community rating system like exists for WordPress plugins.
 With those, you can see that one plugin might be used on 1,000,000 sites with a 4.5/5.0 rating, while another is used on 43 sites with a 2.7/5.0 rating.

 This quality thing is of course a continuum.
 There is a massive gap between the grad student project and something like caret.
 In between, you might have an R package that is a hobby of a professor who devotes some time to it and has extremely deep knowledge of the subject matter—but it remains a part-time endeavor by someone with no experience in commercial software.
-For examples of this situation, please see this review of an R package or this comparison of IRT results with R vs professional tools.
+For example of this situation, please see this comparison of IRT results with R vs professional tools.

 The issue on User Manuals is of particular concern to me as someone that provides commercial software and knows what it is like to support users.
 I have seen user manuals in the R world that literally do not tell the users how to use the package.
 They might provide a long-winded description of some psychometrics, obviously copied from a dissertation, as a “manual”, when at best it only belongs as an appendix.
 No info on formatting of input files, no provision of example input, no examples of usage, and no description of interpreting the output.